 Microraptor, a pigeon-sized, four-winged dinosaur that lived about 130 million years ago had plumage that had hues of black and blue like a crow and is the earliest record of iridescent feather color.
-Although Microraptor anatomy is very similar to birds, it is considered a non-avian dinosaur and is placed in the group of dinosaurs called dromaeosaurs.
+Although Microraptor anatomy is very similar to birds, it is considered a non-avian dinosaur and is placed in a group of dinosaurs called dromaeosaurs.

 A team of American and Chinese researchers has revealed the color and detailed feather pattern of Microraptor, a pigeon-sized, four-winged dinosaur that lived about 130 million years ago.
 The non-avian dinosaur’s fossilized plumage, which had hues of black and blue like a crow, is the earliest record of iridescent feather color.
 The findings, which suggest the importance of display in the early evolution of feathers, will be published in the March 9 edition of the journal Science.